KenkoGeek/mcp-gh-code-review/README.md

 **Required:**
 - `GITHUB_TOKEN` - GitHub personal access token with minimal permissions (see below)
-- `GITHUB_REPOSITORY` - Repository in format `owner/repo` (optional if running from git repository with GitHub remote)
+- `GITHUB_REPOSITORY` - Repository in format `owner/repo` (optional when running inside a git repository with a GitHub remote; the server reads `.git/config` automatically.
+If both are present, git detection takes precedence)

 **GitHub Token Permissions:**